 “They have plenty of skin in the game and have taken every opportunity Callaghan Innovation has offered them,” Campbell says.

-Brown, who is of Ngāpuhi descent, says success for NZTG and for tradies are not his only goals.
-Another of his goals is to build a long-term focus on creating pathways for young Māori into the trades and eventually mentoring them into business ownership.
+Outside of Katipolt and NZTG success, Brown, who is of Ngāpuhi descent, says one of his goals is building a long-term focus on creating pathways for young Māori to get into the trades, and eventually mentoring them into business ownership.

 “What I want to do only comes with scale and volume as this creates opportunity for change,” Brown says.
 “We also want to give transparency to employers on the performance of the apprentice they’re sponsoring.”